1471748102/shiro/README.md

 # 联系

-If you have some questions after you see this article, you can contact me or you can find some info by clicking these links.
+If you have some questions after you see this article, you can contact me or you can find some info by clicking these links..

 - [Blog@TyCoding's blog](http://www.tycoding.cn)
 - [GitHub@TyCoding](https://github.com/TyCoding)